-The City of Stafford employs one Animal Control Officer under the supervision of the Lieutenant of Office of Professional Standards.
+The City of Stafford Animal Control Officer under division Code Compliance.
 The Animal Control Officer is responsible for:

 - Enforcing municipal and state laws regarding animal control

 - Providing shelter and care to impounded animals

 - Ensure proper registration and vaccination of animals

 All dogs and cats five months of age or older are required to be licensed and registered annually.
 Registrations expire on December 31st.
 View the Animal Registration Form (PDF).

 Dogs and cats, four months of age or older, must be vaccinated by a licensed veterinarian.
 Proof of current rabies vaccination is required before an animal can be licensed and registered.

 License and vaccination tags are required to be affixed to a collar and worn by all registered animals.
 The vaccination tag should be clearly marked with the owner's address and phone number.

 The City of Stafford has approved several municipal ordinances related to animal safety.
 Any violation of the Animal Control Ordinances may result in citations and fines.
 View City's Code of Ordinances on animals.

 - Dogs at Large: Any dog found unaccompanied and running at large will be impounded until the owner has been established and shelter fees paid.